 - Failing to Plan: 8 Reasons Why Strategic Planning Fails

 - 6 Tips for Dealing With an Indecisive Board

 1. Be the source for discussions

 Today, an active social media presence is vital to the success of associations.
 To keep your members engaged, make sure you’re hosting the discussions related to your industry and you’re the spark for these discussions.
 You can do this in many ways, either a forum on your website for members only or by hosting the discussions in private groups on social platforms like LinkedIn or Facebook.
 The added advantage of an active discussion group is the possibility of advertising revenue from companies that want to reach your members.

 2. Host events that will attract professionals of all ages

 Events have always been an effective way to gain visibility and encourage new membership, and that remains true today.
 Hosting lunches, expos, and Events have always been an effective way to gain visibility and encourage new membership, while also adding value to existing members.
 Hosting lunches, virtual summits, and online seminars are a great start.
-It’s important to engage new and experienced members with these events by featuring topics and speakers that are relevant and timely for today’s professionals—both new and experienced.
-Offer the added bonus of a free guest, and you will be on your way to a growing base of association membership.
+It’s important to engage new and experienced members with these events by featuring topics and speakers that are relevant and timely while appealing to members of different levels.

 3. Provide benefits they can’t resist